ameliarw/Chem-308/TDSEmatlab.md

 # Time Evolution of A Stationary State

 Here's the time evolution of the second eigenvector in the position basis and energy basis.
 The expectation value for position is plotted with a red star, and the expectation value for energy is shown on the graph.
+In the first graph, the time evolution of the quantum state described by the second energy eigenvalue is displayed in the positions basis.
+The probability amplitude of each position value evolves through the complex plane with time.
+In the second graph, the time evolution of the second energy eigenstate in the energy basis is depicted.
+This
 ![Second State](/tdse2.gif)

 ### MatLab code